 Sam Moore's avatar

-Sam Moore19 days ago
+Sam Moore4 months ago

 This!
 I learned this the hard way.
 Also found that breaking down complex functions into smaller pieces helps Copilot understand context better.